Dr. Uzair Javaid

 1. What is Synthetic Data:

-Synthetic data is fake data that mimics the statistical properties of real data.
+Synthetic data is artificial data that mimics the statistical properties of real data.
 It is generated through machine learning models trained on real data and then processed to replicate that data creating 100% secure programmatic synthetic data.
 Synthetic data by nature does not contain any personally identifiable information (PII) making it the preferred choice for enterprises for training fair and non-baised AI/ML models.

 Read our extensive guide on synthetic data here.